-(2) Owners and operators are not required to use the spill and overfill prevention equipment specified in subparagraph (1) if:

-1. Alternative equipment is used that is determined by the department to be no less protective of human health and the environment than the equipment specified in subparagraph (1)"1" or "2" of this paragraph; or d.
+- (2) Owners and operators are not required to use the spill and overfill prevention equipment specified in subparagraph (1) if: - 1.
+Alternative equipment is used that is determined by the department to be no less protective of human health and the environment than the equipment specified in subparagraph (1)"1" or "2" of this paragraph; or - 2.
+The UST system is filled by transfers of no more than 25 gallons at one time. - d.
 Installation.
 All tanks and piping must be properly installed in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory and in accordance with the manufacturer's instructions.